Susanna's Story II

 to withstand in the evil day, and having done all, to stand.

 The closet had a twin sized bed in it.
 I was supposed to stay on the bed.
 I do remember one of the teachers sitting on a small chair to the left side of the bed.
-The teacher would put her hand into my underwear and her other hand was up her skirt.
-I remember hearing strange sounds from her and her body jerking around on the chair.
+The teacher would put her hand into my clothing and her other hand inside her clothes.
+I remember hearing strange sounds from her.

 There were also times when a second teacher would come into the closet, standing to the other side of the bed, and she would complain that her break time would be over soon, and for the teacher who was sitting on the chair to “…hurry it up!” because she wanted her turn.

 Did this happen daily?
 I am not sure.
 But I do remember that it happened often.
 That dark closet has been my primary memory of nursery school for as long as I can remember.
 It made its indelible mark in my brain and in my body, no matter how often it occurred.

 But You, O Lord, are a shield for me,